In This Article

 - Name ten things in nature that make you smile.

 - Write about a random act of kindness that someone else did for you or you did for someone else.
 Action step: If you can’t think of an act of kindness, look for an opportunity to be kind to someone else this week!
-Science shows that doing random acts of kindness releases serotonin in your brain, making you feel happier.
+Research links doing kind things for others to a happier, more positive mood.

 - Write about something challenging in your life, and then find 3 things you are grateful for in the midst of this challenge.